Police release footage after officers shoot 13-year-old boy

 “My biggest fear is that, I don’t know I just don’t want him to die,” Barton said.
 “But the times they’ve came he has been gone like he’ll take off and go running.
 That’s why I don’t want to go there…I just don’t want to alarm him.”

+She added: “That’s why we need a mental health worker,” she said.
+“It’s super important.”

 The Salt Lake City officers who arrived had some mental-health training but were not specialists in crisis intervention.
-There were no indications that he had a weapon.

-Linden, who the family wants to be referred to only by his first name, was lucky to be alive after suffering “pierced organs” and “shattered bones,” his attorney Zach Weyher has said.
+Linden, who the family wants to be referred to only by his first name, “was lucky to be alive,” his attorney Zach Weyher said.

+“Whatever happened, it was a 13-year-old boy who was unarmed.
+The police were called for a mental-health call, not a criminal act,” Weyher said.
+“A child is laying in a hospital bed … there has to be a better response.”

-The mayor of Salt Lake City, Erin Mendenhall, said she is the mother of a 14-year-old boy.
-She called the shooting a tragedy as she called for a quick but thorough investigation.
+The mayor of Salt Lake City, Erin Mendenhall, said at a news conference Monday that as a mother of a 14-year-old boy she was profoundly upset by the shooting.
+She called for a quick but thorough investigation about what happened.

 “I am profoundly heartbroken and frustrated,” she said.
 “It’s a tragedy for this young boy, for his mother and for families and individuals who have acute mental health needs.”